cython/cython/docs/src/reference/language_basics.rst

 Conditional Statements
 =======================

+..
+NOW IN USER GUIDE, DO NOT TOUCH

 * Similar semantics of the C pre-processor
 * The following statements can be used to conditionally include or exclude sections of code to compile.